hylu-dev/hylu-blog/content/projects/volumetric-fog-of-war/index.md

 ## Building the URP Post-Processing Pass

-To get volumetric fog working, we need two things: depth data and a custom render pass.
+To get volumetric fog working, we need two things: **scene depth data** and the **camera view matrix**.
+Post processes are screen space and don't have world space data so we need to generate that data ourselves.

 1. **Enable Depth Texture** in your URP asset settings.
 2. **Reconstruct World Positions** in the shader: